sunnyrainS2/Exercise/paper.md

  : a bot that gains remote command and control of an infected computer, the ability to monitor for HTTP traffic to specified URLs.

-##Phishing Countermeasures
+##Good ways to deal with phishing attacks
 Various solutions have been developed in response to phishing.
-The following list contains five most commonly implemented today.
+The following list contains five most commonly implemented today:
  > 1. Awareness and Education
  > 2. Targeting Hosting Sites
  > 3. Web Browser Toolbars